GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ## Tag Engine 2.0
-This branch contains Tag Engine 2.0, a new release of Tag Engine that is hosted on Cloud Run (instead of App Engine) and is [VPC-SC compliant](https://cloud.google.com/vpc-service-controls/docs/supported-products).
-It also supports authentication and the ability for multiple teams to securely tag their own data assets.
+This branch contains Tag Engine 2.0, an early release of Tag Engine that is hosted on Cloud Run (instead of App Engine) and is [VPC-SC compliant](https://cloud.google.com/vpc-service-controls/docs/supported-products).
+Tag Engine 2.0 supports authentication and the ability for multiple teams to securely tag their own data assets.

 Tag Engine is an open-source extension to Google Cloud's Data Catalog.
 Tag Engine automates the tagging of BigQuery tables and views as well as data lake files in Cloud Storage.
-You specify a configuration, which contains SQL expressions that populate the contents of the tags.
+You create a configuration, which contains SQL expressions that define how to populate the fields in the tags.
+Tag Engine runs the configuration either on demand or on a pre-defined schedule.

 ### Deployment Procedure